slasom/FedMelanom/README.md

   Stores the label files generated after model predictions.
 Each subfolder (named after a medical center's ID) contains the corresponding prediction labels attached to images, supporting retraining and federated aggregation.

 - **models/**
-  Stores trained model files.
+  This folder is intended to store all trained model files.
+  **However, due to their large size, model files are not included in the repository.**
     - **basic/**: Contains a centralized model trained on a large (10,000-image) dataset for comparison against federated models.
     - **fed/**: Stores the base model for federated learning, as well as retrained models for each center.
     - **average/**: Contains the federated averaged models.
-    > **Note:** Model files are not included in the repository due to their size.

 - **fastapi-env/**
   (Local only) Python virtual environment directory (should be excluded from the repository).